-The number of loads and unloads by different users [page 71] influence the actual loading and unloading of a driver file.
-The port killing will therefore only happen when the last user [page 71] unloads the driver, or the last process having loaded the driver exits.
+The number of loads and unloads by different users [page 75] influence the actual loading and unloading of a driver file.
+The port killing will therefore only happen when the lastuser [page 75] unloads the driver, or the last process having loaded the driver exits monitor(Tag, Item) -> MonitorRef

 This interface (or at least the name of the functions) is kept for backward compatibility.
-Using try_load/3 [page 79] with {driver_options,[kill_ports]} in the option list will give the same effect regarding the port killing.
+Using try_load/3 [page 83] with {driver_options,[kill_ports]} in the option list will give the same effect regarding the port killing.